telerik/xaml-docs/controls/radsyntaxeditor/features/margins.md

 With the **2020.3.1130** [internal build]({%slug installation-installing-lib%}), you can add **indicators** to particular lines of the RadSyntaxEditor control by using the new **IndicatorsMargin&lt;T&gt;** class.

 The generic type parameter **T** determines the type of the created object which must be a **FrameworkElement**.
 The class also exposes a **UpdateIndicator** method in which you can set the properties of the created indicator element.
-You can also conditionally style the element as the method also provides the **line number** for the corresponding to the line that the indicator is drawn on.
+You can also conditionally style the element as the method also provides the **line number** corresponding to the line that the indicator is drawn on.

 The class inherits from the abstract **IndicatorsMarginBase** class which defines the **IndicatorBrush** property used to control the background of the margin and the **Indicators** property which holds a **collection of integers** corresponding to the lines which include an indicator element.